eda-ricercatore/admin-notes/skill-set/interesting-markets/bio-biochem-biotech-pharma.md

+Skills for R&D roles in bio manufacturing automation () cloud robot lab
 + skill set:
+	- 1 - 3 years of experience working in either a laboratory environment or regulated manufacturing industry (Pharmacuetical, Medical Device, Biotechnology, Automotive, etc.)
+	- Experience working in a Good Manufacturing Practices/Good Laboratory Practices (GMP/GLP) environment
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.
 + skill set:
 	- BLAH.

+##	Skill Sets for Bioinformatics

+Skill sets for bioinformatics:
 + skill set:
+	- We have an opening for a bioinformatician in the Bedford lab at the Fred Hutch to work on genomic epidemiology and evolutionary analysis of pathogens such as SARS-CoV-2, seasonal influenza, and other emerging and endemic pathogens.
+This position will contribute to ongoing work for the Bedford lab and Nextstrain.
+	- Nextstrain is an award-winning project for tracking infectious disease epidemics developed in collaboration with the Neher lab at the University of Basel.
+Nextstrain won the Open Science Prize in Feb 2017 and has been instrumental in analysis of the SARS-CoV-2 pandemic, Ebola outbreaks, Zika spread in the Americas and is used by the World Health Organization to aid in the process of influenza vaccine strain selection.
+The software we write to power all parts of Nextstrain—bioinformatics, visualizations, analysis pipelines, data management, and more—is entirely open-source and available to the public.
+We work with public health entities and scientists across the world, both formally and informally, to expand pathogen surveillance capabilities and to improve the automation and robustness of these analyses.
+Our goal is to empower the wider genomic epidemiology and public health communities to tweak our analyses, create new ones, and communicate scientific insights using the same tools we do.
+	- An ideal candidate would be local to the Seattle area or willing to relocate, but remote work is also an option.
+	- This role advances the research aims of the Bedford lab and the Nextstrain team through a combination of independent work, collaboration with scientists and software developers in the group, and interactions with the wider public health and science communities.
+	- Develop and maintain analytic pipelines such as those that clean and ingest genome metadata, build phylogenetic trees, and run forecasting models for SARS-CoV-2 and other pathogens
+	- Improve the robustness, automation, and monitoring of our existing pathogen pipelines
+	- Develop reproducible pipelines to expand surveillance of endemic and emerging human pathogens, in collaboration with both internal and external groups
+	- Participate in community outreach through office hours, discussion forums, and mailing lists
+	- Write and maintain thorough documentation on software and pipelines
+	- Design software with a diverse range of collaborators and users in mind
+	- Contribute to the Nextstrain team's decision-making and planning processes
+	- Present at Bedford lab meetings
+	- Master’s degree in bioinformatics, computational biology, biology, or related field with at least three years’ direct experience in computational analysis of large sequence-based molecular data sets.
+	- Fluency in at least one high-level programming language, such as Python, R, Ruby, JavaScript, or Perl
+	- Familiarity with version control and other software development best practices
+	- Experience with workflow managers such as Snakemake, Nextflow, or WDL
+	- Knowledge of molecular biology
+	- Motivated to learn new skills and technologies and collaborate within an existing team’s practices
+	- Excellent written and verbal communication skills
-	- BLAH.
+	- Expertise in genomics
+	- Knowledge of automated testing and workflows such as GitHub Actions
+	- Experience configuring and deploying analyses on a cloud infrastructure